tweag/lagoon/docs/GETTING_STARTED.md

 First we'll need to start our instance, making note of the postgres admin credentials and port:

 ```
-docker run -p 5432:5432 --name datalake-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
+docker run -p 5432:5432 --name lagoon-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```

-Datalake also requires the pg_trgm extension to be enabled:
+Lagoon also requires the pg_trgm extension to be enabled:
 ```
-docker exec datalake-postgres psql --username postgres -w --dbname postgres --command 'CREATE extension IF NOT EXISTS pg_trgm;'
+docker exec lagoon-postgres psql --username postgres -w --dbname postgres --command 'CREATE extension IF NOT EXISTS pg_trgm;'
 ```

-### Datalake backend initialization
+### Lagoon backend initialization
-Now that the database is running, we can initialize the datalake backend.
+Now that the database is running, we can initialize the lagoon backend.
 For this example, we'll be using the docker images provided at [TODO]().
-You can also follow along using the datalake-server executable built with nix (see the [README]((../README.md)) for more details).
+You can also follow along using the lagoon-server executable built with nix (see the [README]((../README.md)) for more details).

 TODO: confirm this image path
 ```
-docker run --rm tweag/datalake-server --pghost localhost --pgport 5432 --pguser postgres --pgpassword mysecretpassword init-db --db-admin-pass datalakepassword
+docker run --rm tweag/lagoon-server --pghost localhost --pgport 5432 --pguser postgres --pgpassword mysecretpassword init-db --db-admin-pass lagoonpassword
 ```

-### Run the datalake server
+### Run the lagoon server

-Now that datalake's backend tables are generated, we're ready to run the server:
+Now that lagoon's backend tables are generated, we're ready to run the server:
 ```
-docker run --name datalake-server -p 22089:22089 tweag/datalake-server --pghost localhost --pgport 5432 --pguser postgres --pgpassword mysecretpassword
+docker run --name lagoon-server -p 22089:22089 tweag/lagoon-server --pghost localhost --pgport 5432 --pguser postgres --pgpassword mysecretpassword
 ```
-> Note: 22089 is the default port for datalake-server
+> Note: 22089 is the default port for lagoon-server

-And with that, an instance of datalake is running locally on port 22089 and is ready to accept and serve data via one of the client libraries.
+And with that, an instance of lagoon is running locally on port 22089 and is ready to accept and serve data via one of the client libraries.

 ### Adding and querying data

-Data can be loaded to datalake using any of the client libraries.
+Data can be loaded to lagoon using any of the client libraries.
 For this example, we'll use the command line client which is also available as a docker image.

-> Note: to run sql queries you'll want to use one of the language-specific libraries (e.g. PyDatalake).
+> Note: to run sql queries you'll want to use one of the language-specific libraries (e.g. PyLagoon).

 First we'll need to create a user:

 ```
 # Create a user called 'myname' with a default empty password
-docker run --rm tweag/datalake-client manage-user --create-user myname --db-admin-pass datalakepassword
+docker run --rm tweag/lagoon-client manage-user --create-user myname --db-admin-pass lagoonpassword
 ```

 Then we can create a simple json dataset and ingest it: